TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 // - disadvantage: reduces the number of unique examples the model sees during training
 // - that is why we do not do the same for COCO, as the ratio is more balanced
-- we also additionally use a subset of Google's Conceptual Captions, which originally contains over 3.3M unique image-text pairs
+- we also additionally use SBU Captions (SBU) and a subset of Google's Conceptual Captions (CC3M), which originally contain 1M and over 3.3M unique image-text pairs, respectively
+- COCO has comparatively few images, just 82,783, so we need more data to train the model
+- also helps in balancing the ratio of unique images and text
-- we use this, because with COCO and VG we have a overrepresentation of text -> for each image multiple captions -> higher variety of text than images
+- with just COCO, we have five times more variety in text than in images
-- in CC3m each image is only associated with one caption, reducing the relative overrepresentation of text
+- in SBU and CC3M each image is only associated with one caption, and because we use at least 10x more images than in COCO, we can reduce the relative overrepresentation of text
-- Google only provides an index file with captions to image urls
+- both datsets do not provide the images directly, but instead an index with the url of an image, and a correspondig caption
-  - urls are sourced from the web, so there is no guarantee that all images are still available
+- url point to various sources on the web, so there is no guarantee that all images are still available
+- for SBU, we collect all image(-text pairs) that are available as of July 2024
+-
-- we use the first 500,000 available, as of June 2024, images (with their captions) as a subset from the training set index published by Google #footnote[https://ai.google.com/research/ConceptualCaptions/download].
+- for Google's CC3m we use the first 800,000 available, as of July 2024, images (with their captions) as a subset from the training set index published by Google #footnote[https://ai.google.com/research/ConceptualCaptions/download].
-- storing the whole dataset is not feasible for us and the combination with COCO and VG should already provide enough data for training
+- storing the whole dataset is not feasible for us and the combination with COCO and SBU should already provide enough data for training, as shown in table @vl_dataset_summary
+  - we are constrained by 500GB of disk space, which must also be shared with other datsets, e.g. ImageNet-1k
-- ids and urls of image-text pairs used are available on GitHub
+- ids and urls of image-text pairs used, for both SBU and CC3M, are available on GitHub #emph(text(red)[< TODO: Footnote with URL!!! >])

 #figure(
   table(